colivares82/ng-europe-migrating-angular2/README.md

 There was given a main branch (Master) and then after the explanation the intention was to move all the code to Angular 2 with ng-upgrade (Downgrade and Upgrade)

-The result is in the branch "solution-after-workshop"
+My result is in the branch "solution-after-workshop" The trainer result is in the branch "manfred-solution"

 <h1>This are the steps:</h1>
 _________________________________